openvswitch/ovs/Documentation/topics/dpdk/bridge.rst

 extracted without fully parsing the packet.
 This allows OVS to significantly speed up packet forwarding for these flows with simple match criteria.
-Statistics on the number of packets matched in this way can be found in a `simple match hits` counter of `ovs-appctl dpif-netdev/pmd-stats-show` command.
+Statistics on the number of packets matched in this way can be found in a `Simple Match hits` counter of `ovs-appctl dpif-netdev/pmd-perf-show` command.

 EMC Insertion Probability
 -------------------------